Collective motion planning for a group of robots using intermittent diffusion

-In recent work inspired by statistical physics, rigorous error estimates have been obtained between partial differential equations (PDEs) that model the swarm dynamics and the target distribution, enabling desired coverage performance \cite{Bertozzi2004, Zhang2018}.
-In addition, there are also other stochastic methods for path planning and control \cite{Kalra2006, Kaminka2010, Li2017b}.
+When viewing motion planning for multi-robot systems as transport of distributions, we note that there { is} recent work inspired by statistical physics \cite{Bertozzi2004, Zhang2018}, in which rigorous error estimates have been obtained between partial differential equations (PDEs) that model the swarm dynamics and the target distribution, enabling desired coverage performance. \fix{PDEs have also been used in \cite{Eren2017} to generate velocity fields that govern the motion-planning and incorporate collision avoidance.
+In \cite{Elamvazhuthi2019}, the controllability properties of the advection-diffusion equation are used to derive conditions on the target probability distribution that guarantee convergence in finite time for certain control inputs.} In addition, there are also other stochastic methods for path planning and control \cite{Kalra2006, Kaminka2010, Li2017b}.

-In this paper, we advocate designing path planning methods for multi-robot systems by using the theory of optimal transport \cite{Kantorovich2006, Villani2008} that has been successfully applied to problems in optics, econometrics, and computer graphics \cite{Ambrosio, Delon2013, Feng2016, Galichon2017,Merigot2011, Yu2007}, to name a few.
-In this paper, we produce a new method for multi-robot path planning that controls the group dynamics using carefully designed potentials and stochasticity.
-Connecting the ideas of optimal transport to large multi-robot systems, we show that desired convergence can be guaranteed.
-Furthermore, our approach overcomes the problem of local minima and deadlocks by employing intermittent diffusion, as in the method of evolving junctions (MEJ) \cite{Lu2014, Li2017}.

-The proposed method differs from similar applications of optimal transport to robot path-planning \cite{Bandyopadhyay2014, Krishnan2018} in that the resulting Stochastic Differential Equations (SDEs) can be solved using robust numerical methods and executed in real time.
-Furthermore, although our method shares a lot of similarities with APF, there are key differences.
-In APF methods, the repelling fields from obstacles affect the potential everywhere in the domain, while in the proposed method, each robot is viewed as a dynamically moving obstacle to the other robots.
-As a result, its repelling effect is restricted to a small, local region.
-More importantly, intermittent random perturbations are added in order to avoid deadlock.

 The paper is organized as follows.
+In \S \ref{sec:mathpre}, we present the basic optimal transport theory and Fokker-Planck equation that inspire us to design the dynamics.
 In \S \ref{sec:modelsetup}, we formulate the continuous problem in terms of a system of SDEs.
 The discretized problem is described in \S \ref{sec:implementation}.
 In \S \ref{sec:numerics} we provide numerical simulations of the shape formation problem for different shapes and different size groups.
 We provide theoretical guarantees for global convergence of the system and collision avoidance, both in the continuous and discrete settings in \S\ref{sec:theory}.